insolar/docs/docs/source/test-swap.rst

 Test token swap
 ===============

-This test scenario walks you through the process of acquiring test INS tokens and swapping them to test XNS coins in the Insolar **TestNet**.
+This test scenario walks you through the process of acquiring test INS tokens and swapping them to test XNS coins on Insolar **TestNet**.

 .. warning:: Do not send real INS tokens from the main Ethereum network to Insolar MainNet during the testing period.